 Each daily inspection report should include:

-Pass/Fail results for each inspection item
+Date Vehicle ID/license plate number Inspector name Company details Pass/Fail results for each inspection item

 For wheelchair-accessible vehicles, additional details are necessary: